seewo-doc/docx-math-converter/README.md

 ![npm version](https://img.shields.io/npm/v/@seewo-doc/docx-math-converter)

-Converting LaTeX, MathML, or OMML strings to math objects using docx.js
+Converting LaTeX, MathML, or OMML strings to math objects using docx.js.
+Works for Node and on the Browser.

 ## API